mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 ### SSD

 Solid state drives, like HDDs, come in many capacites, speeds, and form factors; however, SSDs come in many, many more than HDDs.
 The primary two of note at the moment are SATA SSDs and NVMe SSDs.
 Sata SSDs are typically the same size and shape (though sometimes a bit thinner) as the normal 2.5" laptop hard drive; however, some other standards are used such as mSATA and m.2.
-Unfortunately, the m.2
+Unfortunately, the m.2 spec is slightly confusing, with some drives being SATA based and some being NVMe based, and the m.2 slot itself supporting any mix (just SATA, just NVMe, or both), so when getting a drive you need to be careful that your motherboard's m.2 slot and the drive are compatible.

+The main reason you'd want to use NVMe is because it's much, much faster.
+NVMe drives are often many times faster than their SATA equivilents, and as of the time of writing, only slightly more expensive, albeit not supported on all systems.

+All SSDs regradless of type consist of 3 main parts: The Controller, the NAND, and some RAM. (okay, technically not all SSDs have ram, but that's sorta misleading)

 [TODO]
-Optane, NVMe, Sata, technically all flash, Ram disks, different controllers
+Optane, NVMe, Sata, technically all flash, Ram disks, different controllers, MLC, TLC, etc.

-### Cloud Storage (Some one elses' drives)
+### Cloud Storage (Some one else's drives)

-[TODO]
+This is opinioned guide, so now that's about to show: Dont do it.
+All cloud storage is is someone else's disks.
+If you want to use it as a backup sure, but I don't see why- it's much less expensive to just backup the reallly important stuff to a hosted server continually and periodically (weekly, monthly, whatever) backup to some external disks that you keep somewhere else.
+Not to mention the privacy concerns.
+Like, really?
+You want to put allllll your family pictures under the all seeing eyes of Google or Microsoft.
+Nah.
+I'll pass.

 ### Portable

-[TODO]
+Most fixed disk enclosures suck, albeit they can be less expensive.
+I'd recommend getting a portable multi-drive enclosure that runs over whatever the fastest connection you have is (Thunderbolt, USB 3.1, etc.).
+You can even get usb->nvme adapters, albeit they have a nasty amount of bandwidth limiting.

+Most off-the-shelf flash drives have ass cooling and will over-heat them selves to death when you use them for things like installing operating systems regularly, so I recommend just getting a bulk pack of cheap, low capacity ones to toss when they finally kick the bucket and a few nice USB->SATA or USB->NVME adapter for  your main portable storage needs.
+Failing that, you can always use your phone if you've got a nice high capacity SD card in it or plenty of spare internal storage.
+The problem with that is MTP or 'Media Transfer Protocol' is a buggy, slow mess, and there's no other clean way to transfer things from a phone.
+So ¯\\_(ツ)_/¯

 ### The Past

+Floopy, Zip Disks, and Tape?
+Really?
+Yes.
+And yes, they're still used, so you should probably know at least a little about them.

 [TODO]

-Floppy, Zip,
+Floppy, Zip, tape

 ### RAID and Disk Pools